Linaro/website/_pages/downloads.md

               - title:
                     size: h3
                     text: Patches
+                text_content:
                     text: >
                         Working upstream means that the ultimate goal for most code is to be accepted and incorporated into something like the Linux kernel or GCC tool chain.
 The Patches website presents this work by team and by upstream project.
                 buttons:
                     - title: View Patches
                       url: https://patches.linaro.org/